 Light sleep – this is the stage of sleep that helps us transition into deeper, more restorative stages of sleep.

 Deep or Slow Wave sleep (SWS) – this is the physically restorative stage of sleep where our body does all its best work recovering and repairing from the stress and strain of day to day life and any additional exercise too.
-In fact, your body produces 95% of its total daily supply of human growth hormone during SWS which is often why we recommend fuelling your sleep with quality sources of protein like collagen or casein proteins to optimise this restorative process.
+Which is often why we recommend fuelling your sleep with quality sources of protein like collagen or casein proteins to optimise this restorative process.
 Remember, training adaptations only occur during recovery and not in the training sessions themselves.

 REM sleep – this is the mentally restorative stage of sleep characterised by, you guessed it, rapid eye movements.
 This is also where you experienced your most vivid dreams.